jbcodeforce/llm-ref-arch-demo/README.md

 ![](./docs/chatbot-ui.png)

-The current implementation is reusing the Orchestrator class and pass the query enterred by the user.
+The current implementation is reusing the Orchestrator class and passes the query enterred by the user.
+In production the Orchestrator will be an independant service, scaling horizontally, as well as the User Interface.

 THe query that may work: